FrontiersinBiophysics2022/FrontiersinBiophysics2022.github.io/index.md

 We will be accepting abstracts for both oral presentations and posters starting in Spring 2022.
 If you would like to be notified when abstract submissions open up, please join our mailing list by filling out <a  href="https://docs.google.com/forms/d/e/1FAIpQLSf0ixQqO0VjencGe7onJLlzslAWeI5X8Aovbfatd89z8H24pw/viewform?usp=sf_link">this form</a>.

-In the meantime, check out our <a href="https://www.youtube.com/channel/UCwP6RGJhiLxWdDefTr11RGA">Youtube channel</a> to see recordings of the virtual presentations from last years conference.
+In the meantime, check out our <a href="https://www.youtube.com/channel/UCwP6RGJhiLxWdDefTr11RGA">Youtube channel</a> to see recordings of the virtual presentations from last year's conference.

 # Sponsors